gabee12/gabee12/README.md

 - Hi, I’m @gabee12.
 I'm a 18 year old guy from Brazil studying in Germany.
 My preferred programming languages are Java and JavaScript, HTML, and C++.

 ========CURRENT PROJECTS===========
-- A discord bot for personal use with friends
+- A discord bot for personal use with friends (It now has support for music streaming from youtube!)
 - MGSV: TPP modding
 - Stardew Valley modding